laravel/docs/valet.md

 #### Database

-If you need a database, try MariaDB by running `brew install mariadb` on your command line.
-Once MariaDB has been installed, you may start it using the `brew services start mariadb` command.
+If you need a database, try MySQL by running `brew install mysql` on your command line.
+Once MySQL has been installed, you may start it using the `brew services start mysql` command.
 You can then connect to the database at `127.0.0.1` using the `root` username and an empty string for the password.

 <a name="upgrading"></a>
 ### Upgrading